duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/996_AMOD18_SemSeg.md

 Save and close the file.

 Now, check if you can ping your bot.
 If you can't, you have problems with the connection.
-Please refer to the duckiebot manual for this.
+Please refer to the duckiebot manual for this: see [](#duckiebot-network).

 If you can ping your bot, go on portainer (http://.![robot name]:9000/#/containers) and make sure that ros-picam and roscore containers are running.